nuage-studio/lambda-package/README.md

 This repository provides both a library function and command-line tool to package up Lambda functions.
-Given a directory, it will package all the files in the directory into a zip file, but ignoring any files covered by the `.gitignore` file in the current directory.
+Given a directory, it will package all the files in the directory into a zip file, but ignoring any files covered exclude patterns.
+If exclude patterns are not given in the configuation, then these patterns will be read from the `.gitignore` file.

 ## Command line useage